sentiance/documentation/important-topics/vehicle-crash-detection.md

 * **TRANSPORTS**: This segment contains information about one or more transports directly related to the crash event.
 Transports may include information like total distance traveled, trip waypoints, road types traveled, driving scores, and driving events.
 * **TIMELINE**: This segment contains information about the user’s timeline before, during, and after a crash event.
 This may include either stationaries \(venues/locations where the user remained static\) or other transports.
 * **WEATHER**: This segment contains information about the weather at the time and location of the crash event.
-* **TRAFFIC**: This segment contains information about traffic conditions \(traffic incidents and the traffic flow\) at the time and location of the crash event, as well as after the crash.
+* **TRAFFIC**: This segment contains information about traffic conditions \(traffic incidents and the traffic flow\) at the time and location of the crash event.

 Here you can find sample data for each of those segments: